This post may contain affiliate links.

 We stayed with wonderful friends for the first few days and my kids and their kids had a ball, but I was sick.
 That tummy bother I picked up refused to leave and a visit to my GP confirmed a virus that I just had to wait out.

-Diarrhoea, nausea, fever and headaches were my constant companions and I needed peace, quiet and space to do nothing for a while, so we checked into a hotel.
+Diarrhoea, intense pain, nausea, fever, and headaches were my constant companions and I needed peace, quiet, and space to do nothing for a while, so we checked into a hotel.
 I’m really not good at staying in other people’s houses, I always feel guilty, like I’m imposing or in the way.
 I probably need therapy for this, but we appreciated the offer and the experience very much.
 It’s fantastic to know that we have such great friends willing to do that for us, thanks guys x.

 We’d planned to focus on the homeschooling in the 2 weeks we had in London.
 We managed to stock up on new work books but didn’t achieve as much as we’d hoped, which was a little frustrating.